 Allowing women to vote would lead to a societal meltdown.
 Chaos would be unleashed.

-All of that messaging is clear in the cartoons and editorials and popular imagination that opposed women’s suffrage.
+All that messaging is clear in the cartoons, editorials, and popular imagination that opposed women’s suffrage.
 Activists were portrayed as cartoonish, silly, flighty, unattractive scolds who were not to be taken seriously.

 And yet, despite efforts to dismiss them, suffragettes persisted.
-They refused to accept as truth what virtually every person in power told them – that they as women were simply not worthy – and chose instead to believe the truth that was so clearly evident in their own experience.
+They refused to accept what virtually every person in power told them – that they, as women, were not worthy – and chose to believe the truth that was so clearly evident in their own experience.
 They were strong.
 They were capable.
 They were worthy.